No doubt many Americans have a great deal of their financial futures tied to the success of their 401(k) plans.

 About one in four (23%) Americans told EBRI they didn’t know what percentage of their income they should save each year to live comfortably in retirement.
 Yes, doing the math can be daunting, but beginning to do so might be simpler than you anticipate.

 In general, the rule of thumb is to have about 80% of your pre-retirement income to live on in retirement.
-But a better idea is to count on having 100% on hand.
+But a better idea is to be able to count on having 100% on hand.

-Inflation could go higher, Social Security may collapse, and you may live long enough that health care is a major and expensive issue.
+Inflation could go higher, Social Security may collapse, the markets could go through another massive collapse, and you may live long enough that health care is a major and expensive issue.

-To accurately calculate your future retirement income needs, you need to take five key factors into consideration:
+To accurately calculate your future retirement income needs, you need to take six key factors into consideration:

 Factor all these in.
 What you come up with could be the most important number you’ll ever calculate for the rest of your life.

 If you have not done so, immediately contact your company’s human resources office or the “go to” staffer who acts as the intermediary between you and your company’s 401(k) plan sponsor and ask that person what the company’s policy is on 401(k) matching.
 Then ask how you can maximize your savings to fit within the parameters of that program.

 If you’re a new employee, make sure you sign up for your company match right away — on your first day on the job, if possible.
 By procrastinating, you’re taking money off the table.